 As Chairman of the Council of Commissioners, it is with great pride that I wish our students, their parents, as well as all of the members of our dedicated staff, a successful 2023-2024 school year.
 Rest assured that all of our schools are ready and eager to welcome your children in a safe environment conducive to learning.

-To those of you who are new to the CQSB, allow me to inform you of our school board's motto ''Learning for All''!
+To those who are new to the CQSB, allow me to inform you of our school board's motto ''Learning for All''.
 These three words have been, and will continue to be, the motivation behind all of our decisions.
 The success of each and every student is what we strive to ensure through the many actions that we take during any particular year.
-With the unwavering dedication of a competent and enthusiastic CQSB TEAM of teachers, professionals, principals, support staff and board administrators, our students have achieved, year after year, enviable results in the June exams of the Ministère de l'éducation et de l'enseignement supérieur (MEES).
-Thanks to the support of the many parents who give of their time and expertise on Governing Boards, on the CQSB Parents' Committee, on a Parent Participation Organization (PPO) as well as those who volunteer to help on specific school projects, the students of the CQSB continue to make us proud.
-And so, to all of you who are newcomers to the CQSB, allow me to congratulate you on deciding to entrust your child/children to our dedicated CQSB TEAM.
+With the unwavering dedication of a competent and enthusiastic CQSB TEAM of teachers, professionals, principals, support staff, board administrators and, of course, the Council of Commissioners, our students have achieved, year after year, enviable results in ministerial exams.
+The CQSB’s high graduation and qualification rates rank us among the best school boards in the province.
+Our students’ results on the June ministerial exams place them among the top three (3) school boards and school service centers of the province (which includes the 9 English langue School Boards and the 60 French language service centers)!
+Excellence continues to be a CQSB trademark and we will continue to ensure that our students maintain their high academic success.
+To the parents of our new students, allow me to say that you have made a wise decision in choosing our schools.

 Chairman of the Council of Commissioners